akeesari/kubernetes/docs/azure/1-iac.md

-# Chapter-2: Create Azure Infrastructure with Terraform
-___
-# Infrastructure as Code (IaC)
+# Chapter 1: Fundamentals of Infrastructure as Code (IaC)

-## Overview
-This is the second chapter of the book, In this second chapter you will learn on how to create the infrastructure in azure cloud, the azure resources created as part of this chapter will be used for deploying our microservices applications created in chapter-1.

-Creation of these Azure resources will be completely automated with IaC approach using Terraform configuration and azure DevOps pipelines;
+This is the first chapter of the book.
+In this chapter, you will learn the fundamental concepts related to **Infrastructure as Code (IaC)**, including what it is, its benefits, and why it matters.
+You’ll also explore the differences between declarative and imperative approaches, followed by an introduction to **Terraform**—its advantages, key concepts, installation steps, and best practices.

-## Infrastructure as Code (IaC)
+## What is Infrastructure as Code (IaC)?

-Let's quickly talk about Infrastructure as Code (IaC) in few lines here.

-`Infrastructure as Code (IaC)` is an approach to managing IT infrastructure in which the infrastructure is defined and managed using code, rather than through manual configuration.
-IaC is a set of practices and tools that allow developers and operations teams to automate the process of deploying and managing infrastructure.

-With IaC, infrastructure is defined using either Terraform, YAML or JSON, which describes the desired state of the infrastructure.
-This code is then stored in a version control system like Azure DevOps, allowing teams to collaborate on changes and track changes over time.
-The code can then be used to provision infrastructure resources, such as servers, networks, and storage, databases in an automated and repeatable way.
+**Infrastructure as Code (IaC)** is the practice of managing and provisioning cloud resources using code-based, rather than configuring them manually.
+IaC enables you to define, deploy, and maintain infrastructure using code — much like how developers write and manage application code.

+This approach transforms cloud infrastructure into a **version-controlled**, **repeatable**, and **automated** process—reducing manual effort, minimizing errors, and significantly increasing deployment speed.

 ## Architecture Diagram